 Hyper casual games are played by all.
 People of all age group, gender play hyper casual games during their free time.
 Hyper casual games help you de-stress.
 I play these games during my busy schedule for a few minutes just to remove the stress of my work.

 More the number of people playing more potential customers for you to sell your game.
-So you basically have a big customer base for these kind of games.
+So, you basically have a big customer base for these kinds of games.

 3. Requires less art and simple sounds.